power-devops/powerha_aix/docs/source/installation.rst

 .. code-block:: sh

-   $ ansible-galaxy collection install powerdevops.powerha_aix
+   $ ansible-galaxy collection install enfence.powerha_aix

 You can also include it in a `requirements.yml` file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format: